Skip to main content

 The Attorney General must submit comprehensive recommendations within 120 days for enforcing civil rights laws and encouraging private sector compliance.

-Employment law experts anticipate significant legal challenges to these executive orders.
-The sweeping nature of the changes, particularly those affecting private sector employers, raises complex constitutional and statutory questions.
+Employment law experts expect major legal challenges to these executive orders.
+The broad scope of the changes raises tough constitutional and statutory questions.
+This is especially true for rules that affect private sector employers.

-The orders’ interaction with existing state and local laws creates additional complexity.
-For example, California recently became the first state to explicitly recognize intersectionality in civil rights statutes.
+The orders’ also clash with existing state and local laws.
+For example, California became the first state to recognize intersectionality in civil rights statutes.

 State-Level Developments